Home \ About CUCARD \ CUCARD Staff

 Steve Mazza, PhD

-ABC Early Childhood Director
+ABC Early Childhood Director, CUCARD Clinical Director

 Steven Mazza, Ph.D., is an assistant professor of medical psychology (in Psychiatry) within the Division of Child and Adolescent Psychiatry at Columbia University Irving Medical Center (CUIMC).
 He is a licensed clinical psychologist and the clinical director of the ABC Early Childhood Program at ColumbiaDoctors.
 Dr. Mazza graduated magna cum laude from Skidmore College with a B.S. in elementary education.
 He received his M.A. in developmental psychology from Columbia University and received his Ph.D. in clinical psychology from Hofstra University.
 Dr. Mazza completed his predoctoral clinical internship at the NYU Child Study Center and Bellevue Hospital Center, where he worked in outpatient, inpatient, and emergency department settings.
 He completed is post-doctoral fellowship at the Columbia University Clinic for Anxiety and Related Disorders (CUCARD), where he specialized in applying cognitive behavioral therapy (CBT) to treat anxiety disorders in children, adolescents, and young adults.
 During his time as a faculty member at CUCARD, Dr. Mazza founded the ABC Early Childhood Program, which provides evidence-based treatments for emotional and behavioral difficulties in children ages 2-8.
 He is a certified Parent-Child Interaction Therapy (PCIT) within-agency trainer.
 Dr. Mazza is a public speaker and consultant who conducts trainings for leadership teams, caregivers, educators, and summer camp staff.
 He has been featured on SiriusXM "Doctor Radio," HealthLine, InsideHook, PsychHub, and Camping Magazine.
 Dr. Mazza has published multiple peer-reviewed journal articles and book chapters.
 He is the co-founder and president of the Early Childhood Provider Network (ECPN), a non-profit organization that cultivates a collaborative community of local behavioral health practitioners to enhance the quality of care provided to young children and their families.